-In November 2016, we entered into a loan and security agreement and subsequently entered amendments (collectively, the Loan Agreement), for term loans with Silicon Valley Bank (SVB) and Solar Capital Ltd. (Solar), to borrow up to \$20.0 million issuable in three separate tranches (the Term Loans), \$10.0 million of which was funded in November 2016, \$5.0 million of which was funded in June 2017 and \$5.0 million of which was funded in December 2017.
+In November 2016, we entered into a loan and security agreement and subsequently entered amendments (collectively, the Loan Agreement), for term loans with Silicon Valley Bank and Solar Capital Ltd. (the Lenders), to borrow up to \$20.0 million issuable in three separate tranches (the Term Loans), \$10.0 million of which was funded in November 2016, \$5.0 million of which was funded in June 2017 and \$5.0 million of which was funded in December 2017.

-Under the Loan Agreement, we are obligated to make interest only payments through June 1, 2018, followed by consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
-Accordingly, we started paying the Term Loans in June 2018.
+Under the Loan Agreement, we were obligated to make interest only payments through June 1, 2018.
+Beginning June 2018, we were obligated to make consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
 The Term Loans bear interest at the prime rate, as reported in The Wall Street Journal on the last date of the month preceding the month in which interest will accrue, plus 4.10%.
 A final payment equal to 8.75% of the funded amounts is payable when the Term Loans become due or upon the prepayment of the respective outstanding balance.
-We have the option to prepay the outstanding balance of the loan in full, subject to a prepayment fee ranging from 1.0% to 3.0% depending upon when the prepayment occurs, including any non-usage fees.
+We have the option to prepay the outstanding balance of the loan in full, subject to a prepayment fee ranging from 1.0% to 3.0% depending upon when the prepayment occurs.

 The obligations under the Term Loans are secured by liens on our tangible personal property and we agreed to not encumber any of our intellectual property.
-The Term Loans include a material adverse change clause, which enables the Lenders to require immediate repayment of the outstanding debt.
-The material adverse change clause covers a material impairment in the perfection or priority of the lenders' lien in the underlying collateral or in the value of such collateral, material adverse change in business operations or condition or material impairment of our prospects for repayment of any portion of the remaining debt obligation.
+The Term Loans include a material adverse change clause, which enables the Lenders to require immediate repayment of the outstanding debt if we experience a material adverse change.
+The material adverse change clause covers a material impairment in the perfection or priority of the Lenders' lien in the underlying collateral or in the value of such collateral, material adverse change in business operations or condition or material impairment of our prospects for repayment of any portion of the remaining debt obligation.

-As of September 30, 2018, the carrying value of our Term Loans consists of \$17.3 million principal outstanding less the remaining debt issuance costs of \$0.4 million.
-The debt issuance costs have been recorded as a debt discount that are being accreted to interest expense over the life of the Term Loans.
-The final maturity payment of \$1.8 million is accruing over the life of the Term Loans through interest expense.
+As of September 30, 2019, the carrying value of our Term Loans consisted of \$9.3 million principal outstanding and a \$1.4 million accretion of the final payment less the debt issuance costs of \$0.2 million.
+The final payment of \$1.8 million is accruing over the life of the Term Loans through interest expense and is due in the fourth quarter of 2020.
+The debt issuance costs have been recorded as a debt discount which are being accreted to interest expense over the life of the Term Loans.

-In connection with the first tranche, we issued warrants to each of SVB and Solar to purchase an aggregate of 47,771 shares of our common stock with an exercise price of \$3.14 per share.
-In connection with the second tranche, we issued warrants to each of SVB and Solar to purchase an aggregate of 20,833 shares of our common stock with an exercise price of \$3.60 per share.
-In connection with the third tranche, we issued warrants to each of SVB and Solar to purchase an aggregate of 20,188 shares of our common stock with an exercise price of \$3.72 per share.
+In connection with the first tranche, we issued warrants to each of the Lenders to purchase an aggregate of 3,415 shares of our common stock with an exercise price of \$43.93 per share.
+In connection with the second tranche, we issued warrants to each of the Lenders to purchase an aggregate of 1,489 shares of our common stock with an exercise price of \$50.37 per share.
+In connection with the third tranche, we issued warrants to each of the Lenders to purchase an aggregate of 1,443 shares of our common stock with an exercise price of \$51.98 per share.
 The warrants are immediately exercisable and have a maximum contractual term of seven years.
-The aggregate fair value of the warrants was determined to be \$0.5 million using the Black-Scholes option pricing model and was recorded as debt discount which are being accreted to interest expense over the life of Term Loans.
+The aggregate fair value of the warrants was determined to be \$0.5 million using the Black-Scholes option pricing model and was recorded as a debt discount which is being accreted to interest expense over the life of Term Loans.

-Term loans and unamortized discount balances are as follows (in thousands):
+Term Loans and unamortized discount balances are as follows (in thousands):